Jann-AT/Trialgit/README.md

 # Trialgit
-Try making a git repository
+Try making a git repository.
-This is first trial
+This is the first trial.